potassco/pddl-instances/ipc-2006/README.md

 ## Additional Notes

-In some cases, semantically identical, **grounded versions** of the domain descriptions were provided.
+In some cases, semantically identical, **grounded formulations** of the domain descriptions were provided.

+For the *trucks* domain, a semantically identical formulation with **timed initial literals** instead of *within* constraints.

 ## Modifications